Dusty Baker: Houston Astros (2020–2023)

+2020

-On January 13, 2020, the position for the managerial spot of the Houston Astros opened up, as A. J. Hinch had been fired in the wake of the Astros sign stealing scandal.
-Candidates for the position included Showalter, John Gibbons, Joe Espada, and Will Venable.
-On January 29, Baker was hired, becoming the third manager to be hired after the age of seventy and first since Jack McKeon; he is also the first manager in the two-league era to have coached over 3,000 games in one league before managing a single game in the other, as this was his first managerial job in the American League.
-The contract was for one year with a club option for a second year.
+On January 13, 2020, the manager's job for the Houston Astros opened up, as A. J. Hinch was fired in the wake of the Astros sign stealing scandal.
+Candidates for the role included Showalter, John Gibbons, Joe Espada, and Will Venable.
+On January 29, Baker became the third manager to be hired after the age of 70 and first since Jack McKeon.
+Baker was also the first manager in the two-league era to have coached over 3,000 games in one league before managing a single game in the other, as this was his first managerial job in the American League (AL).
+His contract was for one year with a club option for a second year.

-On July 28, 2020 (four days after the season started), the Astros picked up the 2021 option on Baker's contract.
+On July 28, 2020 (four days after the shortened season started), the Astros picked up the 2021 option on Baker's contract.
 On September 25, the Astros clinched a playoff spot as the sixth seed in the pandemic-shortened season.
 Baker became the first baseball manager to lead five teams to the postseason.
-He also became the first manager to lead a team that finished under .500 in the postseason to a series win, having beaten both the Minnesota Twins and the Oakland Athletics to reach the American League Championship Series (ALCS).
+He also became the first manager to lead a team that finished under .500 in the postseason to a series win, having beaten both the Minnesota Twins and the Oakland Athletics to reach the AL Championship Series (ALCS).
 It was the first time since 2003 that a Baker-led team had made the League Championship Series.
-The Astros lost to the Tampa Bay Rays in seven games after having come back from 3–0.
+The Astros lost to the Tampa Bay Rays in seven games after having come back from a 3–0 deficit.
 Baker's appearance in Game 7 (a winner-take-all) was his ninth as manager, setting a new record for most appearances by a manager in a winner-take-all game, although Baker has only won two of those games.